 My next stop was the CICU, where you sat with me during three long blood transfusions, holding back my hair as I threw up and rocking me at 2am as I cried.
 “Ssssshhhhh….it will be over soon…just breathe,” you whispered, because you knew I would forget.

-You endured a (melo)dramatic explanation the Tarantino-esque scene I was afraid would unfold as you removed the dressing from my incision after the placement of a blood clot filter.
+You endured a (melo)dramatic explanation of the Tarantino-esque scene I was afraid would unfold as you removed the dressing from my incision after the placement of a blood clot filter.
 You didn’t even roll your eyes or laugh when I had to ask you where exactly the cut was, because it was so tiny I couldn’t see it.

 And when you knew our time together was coming to an end, you taught me how to give myself Lovenox injections in the stomach at 3am, and you reminded me to breathe, because sweet mercy, you knew I would forget.